The View of Valletta from the rooftop of our hotel in Sliema

 By Taxi: Taxi prices were reasonable and an easy way to get around.
 We took a taxi from the airport and also one night when we were in St. Julians Bay.
 We didn’t bring jackets that night and the walk would have taken about 45 minutes in the dark.

 By Jeep Safari: Okay, so this one is not a regular way to get around Malta but we actually did drive around in a jeep one day.
-We went on a tour around the island and saw basically the entire country (Malta isn’t all that big).
+We went on a tour around the island and saw basically the entire island.
+There are also quad tours and full-day tours in Gozo as well.

 This is the waterfront area of Sliema